How To Get 20 Bonus Hours With The Safer Drivers Course In Your Log Book

 Paying for Your Safer Driving Course

 The course may sound expensive at $140, but it’s loaded with extras that make it special.
 This ensures you benefit from quality driving instruction that should stand you good for the rest of your motoring life.
-Learn about the full cost of a driving licence in NSW here
+Learn about the full cost of a driving licence in NSW from the official website, or take a look at our blog which complies the total costs of all licences at every stage here.

 Your training includes a three-hour group discussion with other learners, and a two-hour coaching session in a vehicle, along with another learner.
-This interactive experience helps you remember what you learned.
-And that’s vital when you need to recall the information urgently in future.
+This interactive experience helps you remember what you learned, vital for when you need to recall the information urgently in future.

 You pay the $140 directly to your driving instruction provider and the NSW Roads and Maritime Service don’t keep a cent of it.
 However, there’s possibly more good news ahead for you if you stay a little longer on this page.